jsor/hal-client/README.md

 $client = new Client('http://propilex.herokuapp.com');
 ```

-You can now set additional headers (eg. an Authorization header) which are sent
+We can now set additional headers (eg. an Authorization header) which are sent
 with every request.

 ```php